AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-issues-with-adobe-learning-manager-desktop-app.md

    You or your Adobe Captivate Prime administrator might have changed the default projects folder location.
 Contact your administrator for more Help to locate and clean up projects.

-## How to clean up previous installations of Adobe Captivate Prime desktop app? {#howtocleanuppreviousinstallationsofadobecaptivateprimedesktopapp}
+## How to clean up previous installations of Adobe Learning Manager desktop app? {#howtocleanuppreviousinstallationsofadobelearningmanagerdesktopapp}

 ### Windows {#Windows-3}